-To commemorate National Ice Cream Day, Infogroup utilized it’s verified database for more than 15 million records to determine the U.S. cities with the most ice cream parlors.
+To commemorate National Ice Cream Day, Infogroup utilized it’s verified database of more than 25 million records to determine the U.S. cities with the most ice cream parlors.
 This study compiled information on ice cream parlors in Metropolitan Statistical Areas (MSAs).
 To get a definition of an MSA, we turned to the U.S. Census Bureau, which defines an MSA as a Core Based Statistical Area associated with at least one urban cluster that has a population of at least 50,000.
 This Metropolitan Statistical Area comprises the Central County or counties containing the core, plus adjacent outlying counties having a high degree of social and economic integration with the urban core.
 This study compiled information on ice cream parlors in Metropolitan Statistical Areas (MSAs).

 The specific MSAs we looked at for this study, had a population of 500,000 or more.
 We ranked the cities by their concentration of ice cream-related businesses per 10,000 residents.

 Top Ten U.S. Cities for Ice Cream

 The Youngstown–Warren–Boardman metropolitan area, typically known as the Mahoning Valley or the Steel Valley, grabbed the first spot on our list.
 The Mahoning Valley is known as a big commuter hub, as well as the center of America’s rust belt.
 Those familiar with “Milkshake Marketing” will know that it’s not surprising for a big commuter city to have a high number of ice cream shops.